CpanelInc/backup-transport-dropbox/README.md

 sudo yum -y install perl-YAML
 sudo cpan WebService::Dropbox
 ```
-During the cpan installation for WebService::Dropbox, you may be prompted "*...just needed temporarily during building or testing.
-Do you want to install it permanently?*" These are relatively small modules and having them installed will help with future cpan module installations, so I chose "yes" for each prompt.
+During the CPAN installation for WebService::Dropbox, you may be prompted "*...just needed temporarily during building or testing.
+Do you want to install it permanently?*" These are relatively small modules and having them installed will help with future CPAN module installations, so I chose "yes" for each prompt.

 Download the script
 ```